 Zappos are a classic example of a company that uses great customer service combined with great email marketing to give customers something back.
 Famously, Zappos will automatically upgrade customers to faster shipping from time-to-time, just to be nice.

 If that sort of campaign doesn’t make you feel good then I don’t know what will!
 The concept, combined with the great copy in this email, deliver a great example of a powerful marketing strategy.
 What can you give you customers that will make them feel special?
 Even better, how can you write copy that makes your customers feel special just by reading it?

 On that note, perhaps one of the greatest examples of email copy out there is this campaign from Derek Sivers.
-Mentioned before on this blog, Derek’s email was so popular that people shared it everywhere (Google it or check out this article to see just how popular).
+Mentioned before on this blog, Derek’s email was so popular that people shared it everywhere (Google it).
 Derek himself attributes that single article to thousands of new customers.
 That’s the power of giving back: even if it’s just giving your customers that warm, fuzzy feeling!